 (2) A principal to whom such a notice is given must take all reasonable steps to see that the parent’s wishes are complied with.

-72. Principal may exempt child from particular classes
+72. Conscientious objection to subject, principal may exempt child from classes on

 (1) A parent of a child at a government school may in writing request the principal to grant an exemption for the child from attendance at classes at which a particular part of a course of study is taught.